Skip to Main Content

 Literature review

 In the Literature Review, the authors describe past work of other researchers on this topic.
-This is why you see lots of last names and years.
-These are references to those past studies.
+Lists lots of author names and years of publications.
+Usually located after the Introduction.

 Method